cncf/techdocs/analyses/0012-TUF/implementation.md

 ## Reorganize documentation

-### Align sub-sections with related sections
+### Align information in related sections

 Some sections listed on the menu bar have unrelated sub-sections.
 This structure makes information hard to find and can be confusing to new users.
-I propose the
-following:
+Much of the information on the website can go under a *Docs* section.
+Consider the following structure:

 - **About**: Overview of TUF project
 - **Documentation**: